autoreleasefool/hive-for-mobile-server/README.md

 1. Make your changes and run `swiftlint` to ensure there are no lint errors
 1. TODO: Testing
 1. Open a PR with your changes (don't include ngrok URLs) 🎉

+## Notice

+Hive for Mobile Server is not affiliated with Gen42 Games in any way.